cass-kul/cass-kul.github.io/_exercises/performance.md

 # Introduction

-The goal of today's exercise session is to introduce you to some microarchitecure and low level optimization concepts.
+The goal of today's exercise session is to introduce you to some microarchitecture and low-level optimization concepts.
-Learning about these optimizations will not only make you a better programmer, but will also give you more insight in to the wonderful low-level world and enhance your reasoning skills about it.
+Learning about these optimizations will not only make you a better programmer, but will also give you more insight into the wonderful low-level world and enhance your reasoning skills about it.
 You should read the book from section 4.1 to 4.9 to get a better grasp on processor design and architecture.

 > :bulb: **Ripes**: To help you solve and reason about the upcoming exercises, it is advised to install the Ripes RISC-V simulator from [this GitHub page](https://github.com/mortbopet/Ripes/releases/latest).
 There is support for Windows, Mac and Linux.
-On Ubuntu, make the .AppImage executable using the command `chmod +x <ripes-filename>` to run the simulator.
+On Ubuntu, make the `.AppImage` file executable using the command `chmod +x <ripes-filename>` to run the simulator.
 >
-> Using Ripes, you can simulate four different processors: a single cycle RISC-V and three variants of a 5-stage pipeline.
-It also has a great cache simulator which can help you better understand what was learned in the last session about caches.
+> Using Ripes, you can simulate different processors: a single-cycle, and different pipelined RISC-V cores.
+It also has a great cache simulator, which can help you better understand what was learned in the last session about caches.
 All programs presented in this session can be executed cycle per cycle using Ripes.

 ## Improving performance across all abstraction layers

 Improving runtime performance of software can be done at multiple layers across the computing stack.
-Below you see a figure of the abstraction layers we can consider in the context of computing, and some possible performance optimizations that can be applied at each layer.
+Below, you see a figure of the abstraction layers we can consider in the context of computing, and some possible performance optimizations that can be applied at each layer.
 Starting from the top, maybe the most obvious optimizations to you at this point are optimizations of your code, i.e., optimizations of algorithms.
-While these are an important piece of the optimization puzzle, we will not look at those in the context of CASS.
+While these are an important piece of the optimization puzzle, we will not look at them in the context of CASS.

 Going down the stack, two performance improvements happen at the programming language level.
-The choice of programming language and the optimizations that are done on assembly level by the compiler may have great impact on the runtime of a function.
+The choice of programming language and the optimizations that are done at the assembly level by the compiler may have great impact on the runtime of a function.
 You have already seen glimpses of this when doing [tail recursion in session 3](/exercises/functions-stack/#excursion-tail-recursion).
-Smart choices on assembly level may have great impacts on the performance of the code, even if on the higher level, the algorithm may stay the same.
+Smart choices on assembly level may have great impact on the performance of the code, even if on the higher level, the algorithm may stay the same.

 **In this session**, we will focus on three topics that go across different layers in the abstraction:

- - Architectural awareness
  - Instruction set architectural (ISA) awareness
  - Microarchitectural awareness
+ - Architectural awareness

 In *instruction set architectural awareness* we shortly explain how an ISA can impact the runtime of code.
 In the main part of this session we will talk about *microarchitectural awareness*.